Learning Partial Equivariances from Data: Additional Experiments

-\textbf{Classification results on PatchCamelyon.} Table \ref{tab:pcam_results} shows the results obtained for ResNet, G-CNNs and Partial G-CNNs on the PatchCamelyon dataset \citep{veeling2018rotation}.
-Partial G-CNNs match the performance of G-CNNs in this full equivariant setting, as expected.
+\textbf{Classification results on PatchCamelyon.} Table \ref{tab:pcam_results} shows the results obtained for G-CNNs and Partial G-CNNs on the PatchCamelyon dataset \citep{veeling2018rotation}.
+Partial G-CNNs match the performance of G-CNNs in this full equivariant setting.
+Similar to the rotMNIST case (Fig.~\ref{fig:learned_subsets}), the learned probability distributions over the group elements for PatchCamelyon are consistent with Regular G-CNNs.